 BLOG

-Lone Working: Everything Employers Need To Know
+What Is Lone Working?
+Everything Employers Need To Know

-by | Dec 12, 2022
+December 12, 2022

 Lone working encompasses a broad range of industries and occupations, resulting in an estimated 6.8 million workers in the UK falling into this category.
 There are a variety of risks associated with lone work, which are important for both employees and employers to be aware of and prepared for.